My Four-Day Journey from San Francisco to New York by Train

-When Jeremie said he had to go to New York for work, I jumped at the opportunity.
-Who doesn’t love NYC?
+When Jeremie had to go to New York for work, I jumped at the opportunity.
+Who doesn’t love New York City?
 The food and art scene is phenomenal.
 And the bustling streets allow me to practice what I’ve learned from my photography class.

+Flying had always been the only way we traveled to New York.
+But since I wasn’t in a hurry to get there, I considered other options.
 It was a spontaneous idea driven by my curiosity to do something different.
-Flying had always been how we traveled to New York.
-But since I wasn’t in a hurry to go there, I considered other options.
-I remembered an article about a guy who took a train from San Francisco to New York and that gave me an idea.
+I remembered an article about a guy who took a train from San Francisco to New York.
 I’ve always wanted to travel from coast to coast the old-fashioned way and wondered what that was like.

-I booked a one way train ticket for about $232—good deal considering the last minute cost of a plane ticket.
-But after getting the confirmation email, I wondered what was I getting myself into?
-First, the trip was going to be approximately 80 hours or roughly 4 days!
-And second, I was taking this trip alone which means I either had to isolate myself or interact with random strangers for 4 straight days.
-Both of which made me anxious.
+I booked a one-way train ticket for about $232—a good deal considering the last-minute cost of a plane ticket.
+But after getting the confirmation email, I wondered what I was getting myself into.
+First, the trip was going to be approximately eighty hours or roughly four days!
+And second, I was taking this trip alone which means I either had to isolate myself or interact with random strangers for four straight days.
+Both of which made me extremely anxious.